-Parameter Environmental Mitigation Measures Institutio nal Responsibility Impacts with ADB and GoB environmental policies. the-job training, etc. Pre- and post- training assessment will be conducted to measure the effectiveness of the program.
-Implementation Monitoring/Supervision Community Awareness on Project Activities and Impacts Lack of community awareness on project activities may result in potential community health and safety concerns and complaints.
-Before the start of project construction, consult with relevant authorities of affected establishments/institutions (e.g. schools, colleges or hospitals) on the plan and schedule works so that construction activities do not interfere or disturb the operations of these entities (due to noise, dust, movement of vehicles,) and also considering safety and security of users of these establishments/institutions.
+Parameter Environmental Impacts Mitigation Measures Institutio onal Responsibility Community Awareness on Project Activities and Impacts with ADB and GoB environmental policies.
+Lack of community awareness on project activities may result in potential community health and safety concerns and complaints. it more effective, with learning by doing, role playing, group exercises, on-the-job training, etc. Pre- and post-training assessment will be conducted to measure the effectiveness of the program. • Before the start of project construction, consult with relevant authorities of affected establishments/institutions (e.g. schools, colleges or hospitals) on the plan and schedule works so that construction activities do not interfere or disturb the operations of these entities (due to noise, dust, movement of vehicles,) and also Institutio Implementation Divisional/Regio nal Office, PIU, Contractor Monitoring/Supervision PMU, PMSC Construction Phase Imme Ato and Mikingston Magazine considering safety and security of users of these establishments/institutions.
 A meaningful consultation with the affected communities will be conducted.
-Important information to be disseminated to the people are, among others, the following: Overview and objectives of the proposed project; final detailed design of proposed project components; Potential environmental and social impacts (positive and negative) of the project, and the proposed mitigation measures for the perceived negative impacts; and Grievance redress mechanism and contact details of the project.
-Divisional/Regi onal Office, PIU, Contractor PMU, PMSC
+Important information to be disseminated to the people are, among others, the following: Overview and objectives of the proposed project; final detailed design of proposed project components; Potential environmental and social impacts (positive and negative) of the project, and the proposed mitigation measures for the perceived negative impacts; and Grievance redress mechanism and contact details of the project. cts and Mitigation Measure I Contractor DMII Division/Degistral Construction Planning Inadequate planning could lead to non-implementation of EMP Designate an Environmental Health and Safety Officer (EHSO).
+Conduct training on the rationale for and implementation of the SEMP and EMP to Contractor PMU, Division/Regional Office, PIU, PMSC